Meet the team!

 My first adventure race was in a canoe, from Whitehorse to Dawson, in the Yukon River Quest in 2009 and 2010.

-I have a love of the Yukon, and that is a significant reason I keep coming back to the MYAU.
+I have a love of the Yukon wilderness, and that is the main reason I keep coming back to the MYAU.
 Also, the people involved have become my good friends and I love returning each year to see them all.